 ... like this can be found all over the Philippines.
 This article just showcases a fraction of what the Philippines has to offer.
 There are 7000 more islands to discover!
 And many places are completely off the beaten track without any tourists.
 I can't tell you how much excited I am to travel back to the Philippines next year and find more places like this.
 Needless to say, the drone has to come with us again...

 A sneak peak of our footage.
 All recorded with a drone, the DJI Phantom 3.
 This video is just a short summary, please also check our extended version "Philippines like you never seen it before" (3min), that's the one that kinda went viral on Facebook (over 700,000 views).

 PS: Are you on Pinterest?
-Pin me and inspire more to travel to the Philippines!!
+Pin me and inspire your friends to travel to the Philippines!!